DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 Rests are common throughout a session.
 There are two types of rests.
 A *Quick Rest* represents a short 30-minute break from the action, where characters may be catching their breath or healing their wounds.
 A *Full Rest* is an 8-hour period of time where characters get some sleep and recover from a long day.

 During a *Quick Rest*, each player who is resting can draw a number of *Rest Cards* determined by their level.
-Each *Rest Card* drawn regains 1 HP or EP.
-If the card drawn is the same as the character's Primary Suit, regain an additional 1 HP or EP.
+Each *Rest Card* drawn regains 1 HP or FP.
+If the card drawn is the same as the character's Primary Suit, regain an additional 1 HP or FP.
 Shuffle your discard pile back into your deck after completing a *Quick Rest*.

 After completing a *Full Rest*, shuffle your discard pile back into your deck, along with any Aces from your hand.
 Add both Jokers to your hand as Fate Cards if they were used.
-You also replenish all expended Energy Points and your Health Points return to their maximum.
+You also replenish all expended Fate Points and your Health Points return to their maximum.
 Rest Cards return to their full value after a *Full Rest*.

 If you run out of cards before you can successfully take a Rest, you may shuffle and always draw with the Lower Hand when making a check.
 This signifies your character running out of Stamina during a long day.